 In order to understand this lesson in-depth watch the video below and see all the simulations and demonstrations:

-You can see the other posts on Fundamentals of Robotics Course in the link below:
+You can see the other posts on the Fundamentals of Robotics Course in the link below:

 - Gluing a Torus by Bothmer Channel